gcbourdon/Apple-Exercise/README.md

 API CONSUMPTION:

 - endpoint -> http://localhost:8080/PushAndRecalculate
-        An HTTP POST request which requires a JSON payload in the body of structure:
+        An HTTP POST request which requires a JSON payload in the body with structure:
         { "value": number }

 - endpoint -> http://localhost:8080/PushRecalculateAndEncrypt
-        An HTTP POST request which requires a JSON payload in the body of structure:
+        An HTTP POST request which requires a JSON payload in the body with structure:
         { "value": number }

 - endpoint -> http://localhost:8080/Decrypt
-        An HTTP GET request which requires a JSON payload in the body of structure:
+        An HTTP GET request which requires a JSON payload in the body with structure:
         { "cipher": "encrypted text" }